SeaQL/seaql.github.io/SeaORM/docs/05-migration/01-setting-up-migration.md

 ### Core Crate

-This is where you put the application logic.
+This is where you put the application logics.

-Create a workspace that contains core, entity and migration crate.
-And include the entity and migration crate as well.
+Creates a workspace that contains core, entity and migration crate and includes the entity and migration crate as well.

 ```toml title="Cargo.toml"
 [workspace]